**UPDATED FOR 2023**

 Fee: $40.00

-Program Description: This one-day workshop combines both the content of our Microscopy and Wet Mount workshops.
+Program Description: This two-day workshop combines both the content of our Microscopy and Wet Mount workshops.
 In this basic level course, participants learn the principles of the brightfield microscope and the practical use of the precision instrument.
 Participants will develop skills in microscopy covering the following areas:

 The participants also learn techniques that are used in the identification and reporting of elements found in vaginal wet mount preparations.
 The course incorporates lectures and laboratory exercises including preparing wet mounts and identifying Trichomonas, yeast, clue cells, and bacteria in clinical specimens.
 A laboratory practical exam will be given at the end of the course.